Coder4916/ceb_art/README.md

 - Secure payment; A stripe payment system will be implemented to allow for fast, reliable and secure payments between the site and it's customers.
 - User profile; A user profile provides an extra layer of security to the site and it's customer.
 - Order History; User history will give a customer the ability to track previous orders where necessary.
-- Site reviews; Built into the About Us page, and gives the customer the abilty to leave a review where needed.
+- Site reviews; Built into the About Us page, and gives the customer the abilty to leave a review if they like.

 ### 3. **Structure Plane**

 The website's front-end framework will consist of a simple structure with a user friendly navigation element to reach each web application.
 Each application will also share a consistent base template utilising [Django](https://www.djangoproject.com/).
 The content specific to each page/child template will be controlled using Django specific extend/block content tags.
-The layout on child templates will also be controlled using Django, and [Python](https://www.python.org/downloads/) loop tags.
+The layout on child templates will also be controlled using Django, and [Python](https://www.python.org/downloads/) loop elements.
 An [Elephant SQL](https://www.elephantsql.com/) database will contain all Art products and review content, which the site will also display via Django and Python.

 [Back to top](#CEB-Art)